Book an Appointemnt

 Arthritis and Beyond:

-We are increasingly hearing about friends or loved ones—especially as we age—struggling with some form of chronic pain.
-Many resign themselves to living with it, believing it is simply part of growing older.
+We increasingly hear about friends or loved ones—especially as we age—struggling with chronic pain.
+Many people accept it as a normal part of aging.
+However, pain is not something you simply have to live with.

 The Ayurvedic Perspective on Pain

-In Ayurveda, all types of pain are connected to Vata dosha imbalance.
-Vata governs movement, nerve impulses, and dryness in the body.
-When it becomes aggravated, pain naturally follows.
+In Ayurveda, Vata dosha plays the primary role in pain.
+Vata governs movement, nerve impulses, and dryness.
+When Vata aggravates, pain follows.

 The Gut–Pain Connection